vjrantal/SCAMP/README.md

 ### Create an Azure Storage account
 SCAMP requires 1-3 storage accounts.
 For most implementations, a single storage account will do, but the system was built to support separate accounts should you need additional scalability from your solution.

 Following [the official instructions to create a storage account](https://azure.microsoft.com/en-us/documentation/articles/storage-create-storage-account/) in azure.
-When you have finished creating the account, you will need to save the **Azure Storage Connection String** for the account to be used when we set up the runtime configuration for SCAMP later in this document.
-[This article](https://azure.microsoft.com/en-us/documentation/articles/storage-configure-connection-string/) explains how to use the storage account name and key to craft a connection string like the following
+When you have finished creating the account, you will need to use the Account Name and one of its keys to [create an **Azure Storage Connection String**](https://azure.microsoft.com/en-us/documentation/articles/storage-configure-connection-string/) to be used when we set up the [run-time configuration](#running-scamp-for-the-first-time) for SCAMP later in this document.The string will follow the following format:

 	DefaultEndpointsProtocol=[http|https];AccountName=myAccountName;AccountKey=myAccountKey